 (not Rgui.exe) Take input from file: '-' means stdin.
 Implies --no-save unless --save has been set.
-On a Unix-alike, shell metacharacters should be avoided in file (but as from R 2.14.0 spaces are allowed).
+On a Unix-alike, shell metacharacters should be avoided in file (but spaces are allowed).

 -e expression

 (not Rgui.exe) Use expression as an input line.
 One or more -e options can be used, but not together with -f or --file.
 Implies --no-save unless --save has been set.
 (There is a limit of 10,000 bytes on the total length of expressions used in this way.
 Expressions containing spaces or shell metacharacters will need to be quoted.)